Nahant, Massachusetts

-Nahant (/nəˈhɑːnt/) is a town in Essex County, Massachusetts, United States.
+Nahant (/nə.ˈhɑːnt/, nə-HAANT) is a town in Essex County, Massachusetts, United States.
 The population was 3,334 at the 2020 census, which makes it the smallest municipality by population in Essex County.
 With just 2.7 km2 of land area, it is also the smallest municipality by area in the state and is primarily a residential community.
 The town is situated on a peninsula consisting of two near-islands (known as "Little Nahant" and "Big Nahant" respectively) connected to the mainland by a narrow sandy isthmus traversed by a single causeway known as "Nahant Road".
 Numerous tourist beaches line the shores, with the most popular being the so-called "Long Beach" and "Short Beach" along the eastern side of the causeway.